Reid Skory | owner / nasm cpt, tpi, pn1

 I began my fitness journey with the broad goal of getting in better shape.
 After a few months of aimlessly wandering the gym I discovered the barbell.
 It was a bit overwhelming at first but as my confidence grew I fell in love with the big compound movements a barbell provided.
 My goals quickly became more focused as my competency improved and I gravitated towards powerlifting intent on getting as strong as possible.
 About two years into my fitness journey a local trainer began showing me an entirely new set of movements with the barbell called Olympic Lifts.
 Learning these movements seriously challenged my strength, power, fitness, athleticism and mobility in ways I had not thought imaginable.

 Today I balance my training between powerlifting, olympic lifting, and strongman events, all with the goal of becoming the strongest possible version of myself.
 These strength training experiences had such a positive impact on my life I knew I wanted to share that passion with others.
 In 2016 I completed my personal training certification through the National Academy of Sports Medicine and couldn't be happier than I am today.
-Every day provides a new opportunity to help others become the strongest person they can be, inside and out!
+Most recently I took first place at the USAPL (a drug-free, powerlifting organization) in Mt Pleasant 2018!
+Every day provides me with opportunity to help others become the strongest person they can be, inside and out.
+I couldn't be more excited!

 Ellen Darnall | registered dietitian